 3️⃣ Take a boat ride on the Rursee

 You can actually rent your own boat to explore the Rursee yourself, but with children, I figured a round-trip boat tour departing from Schwammenauel – Heimbach would be the best option (there’s tons of parking there and an outdoor playground and restaurants while you wait).
-The round trip was 1 hour and 45 minutes long and you’ll find washroom and a small restaurant on board.
+The round trip was 1 hour and 45 minutes long and you’ll find a washroom and a small restaurant on board.

 4️⃣ Visit Bubenheimer Spieleland